rdalen/skills-introduction-to-github/README.md

 # myTips

-## How to add images to README.md on GitHub?
+## How to add images to README.md?

 - create a New Issue
-- upload(drag & drop) images to it
+- upload (drag & drop) images to it
-- Copy the images URL and paste it into your README.md file.
+- Copy the images URL and paste it into your README.md file